"5 Minutes to Convince" Contest

 Tips for a Successful Pitch

-- Presentation Structure: The project proposal should be clear, well-organized, and persuasive.
+• Presentation Structure: The project must be clear, well-organized, and compelling.
 It is recommended that you focus on the key elements: objective, action plan, feasibility, and the project’s impact.

-- Jury: The jury will evaluate the ability to effectively communicate the idea and the project’s viability.
+• Judging Panel: The judging panel will evaluate the ability to effectively convey the idea and the project’s viability.

 Calendar

-- February 3, 2026: Semifinals for Categories A & B – Career Planning & Entrepreneurship
+• February 3, 2026: Category A & B Semifinals – Career Planning & Entrepreneurship